jamo/hyperambient/README.md

 }
 ```

-For this change to take effect, you must **twise** run the Plugins -> Update All Now and ignore possible errors during the first load.
+For this change to take effect, you may need to run the Plugins -> Update All  **twise**, and ignore possible errors after the first run.
+The update process may take a while and there is no clear progress bar.
+So be patient.

+Also, after modifying the `~/.hyperambient.json` Plugins -> Update All may need to be run **twise**!

 ### Troubleshooting